in28minutes/spring-master-class/README.md

 ## Keep Learning in28Minutes

-in28Minutes is creating amazing solutions for you to learn Spring Boot, Full Stack and the Cloud - Docker, Kubernetes, AWS, React, Angular etc. - [Check out all our courses here](https://github.com/in28minutes/learn)
+In only 28 Minutes it is creating amazing solutions for you to learn Spring Boot, Full Stack and the Cloud - Docker, Kubernetes, AWS, React, Angular etc. - [Check out all our courses here](https://github.com/in28minutes/learn)

 ![in28MinutesLearningRoadmap-July2019.png](https://github.com/in28minutes/in28Minutes-Course-Roadmap/raw/master/in28MinutesLearningRoadmap-July2019.png)